ShizukaDonaghue/luve/TESTING.md

     <img src="docs/images/testing/review-menu.png" width=330>

-    Once the changes are made in the edit revie form, the review is updated and the user is notified.
+    Once the changes are made in the edit review form, the review is updated and the user is notified.

     <img src="docs/images/testing/edit-review-page.png" width=700>

 * **_As a Shopper, I can delete the product review I posted so that I can remove it from the product details page._**

     Users can delete the product reviews that they have posted.
-Once the delete button is selected from the vertical ellipsis, a modal is displayed to confirm deletion.
+Once the delete button is selected from the vertical ellipsis, a modal is displayed to confirm the deletion.
 Once confirmed, the review is deleted and the user is notified.

     <img src="docs/images/testing/delete-review-modal.png" width=350>